12 Advanced Prompt Engineering Techniques That Actually Work

 What it is: Explicitly instructing the AI to show its reasoning process before providing an answer.

 Why it works: By forcing the AI to "think aloud," you activate more sophisticated processing and catch logical errors early.
-This is based on research showing that AI performs significantly better on complex tasks when prompted to break down its reasoning.
+This is based on research showing that AI performs significantly better on complex tasks when prompted to break down its reasoning, as documented in OpenAI's prompt engineering guide.

 Basic Chain-of-Thought